javachessgui/javachessgui/ReadMe.txt

 Setup:

-- if you want to use a uci engine, there should be a config.txt file in the working directory of the program containing the line
+- if you want to use a uci engine or want to change the engine press the 'Load engine' button and select a valid uci engine ( the program remembers the selected engine on the next run )

-engine=[engine path]

-( if you run the jar in the dist folder, place the config.txt file the 'dist' folder )

-- if you don't want to use an engine clear this line from config.txt because a wrong path may cause the program to crash

 Usage: